Are you ready to find a school that's aligned with your interests?

 Yes.
 The right coding bootcamp can qualify you for entry-level tech opportunities.
 Look for programs that emphasize theoretical and practical knowledge and result in a portfolio of projects to show employers after graduation.

 Is a coding bootcamp hard?

 Difficulty level varies by subject matter and program.
-The most well-respected coding bootcamps are typically the most difficult.
-Students must work hard to pass these programs, but they often see better career outcomes as a result.
+The most well-respected coding bootcamps typically apply the most rigorous curricula.
+Students must work hard to pass these programs, but they often receive better professional opportunities as a result.

 Bachelor's programs in computer science (CS) cover the theoretical and mathematical underpinnings of computing.
 Schools offer various degree titles, including bachelor of arts in computer science, bachelor of applied science...